TruStacks/trustacks/README.md

 ## What is TruStacks?

-TruStacks is a pipeless software delivery engine that removes the need to build pipelines.
+TruStacks is a generative software delivery engine that removes the need to build pipelines.

-#### Pipeless Sofware Delivery
+#### Generative Sofware Delivery

 *Intermediary Wiring* is the pipeline code that sits between the source and the delivered product that is typically implemented with yaml or other no-code DSL's.

-Pipeless software delivery (PSD) works without intermediary wiring.
-TruStacks accomplishes PSD through action plans, bundles of actions determined by rules applied to source facts, so that developers can go from source to deployment with no intermediary wiring.
+TruStacks uses a rule engine to generate actions plans that contain actions based on discovered facts in the application sources.

 ## Usage

 ### Installation

-Download the latest release [here](https://github.com/TruStacks/trustacks/releases)
+Download the latest release [here](https://github.com/trustacks/trustacks/pkg/releases)

 ### Plan